 - 1. Carefully review the module objectives to help you focus on the information that will be covered on the exams. - 2.
 Concentrate on the reading assignments, the module lecture material, and any additional resources provided.
 This review should include a detailed examination of any illustrative problems and examples.
 After an assignment has been completed, a rapid re-reading of the related text and other materials is strongly recommended. - 3.
 Put yourself on a definite schedule.
 Set aside a certain block of hours per day or week for this course and work in a place where distractions are minimal. - 4.
 Try to submit one assignment each week or at least every two weeks.
-Delays in submitting assignments usually result in lagging interest and the inability to complete the course. - Review your module assignments after they have been graded, paying special attention to any instructor feedback provided.
-(We suggest that you wait for assignment feedback before you submit subsequent assignments.) - 6.
+Delays in submitting assignments usually result in lagging interest and the inability to complete the course. - 5.
+Review your module assignments after they have been graded, paying special attention to any instructor feedback provided. - 6.
 Regardless of how you complete your graded assignments, keep in mind that module completion should not be your sole preparation for your exams.
 As with any college course, you should study for your exams.